DanGraziano/DanGraziano/README.md

 Hi 👋 My name is Dan Graziano
 =============================

-MSCS Student @ Northeastern University | Future Software Engineer
+Software Engineer
 -------------

-* 🌍  I'm based in the Greater Boston area
+* 🌍  I'm based in southern Maine.
 * 🖥️  You can check out my resume at [dangraziano.com](http://dangraziano.com)
 * ✉️  You can contact me through the form at [dangraziano.com](http://dangraziano.com)
-* 🧠  I'm currently exploring AWS and cloud computing
+* 🧠  I'm currently exploring AWS, cloud computing, and a little bit of machine learning.

 About Me
 -------------